ibm-cloud-docs/dr-automation-powervs/powerha-aix-arch.md

 IBM Cloud provides a managed service layer that provisions and manages PowerHA deployments on Power Virtual Server.
 This service layer integrates with the IBM Cloud catalog and automates the setup, configuration, and lifecycle management of high availability resources.

 You interact with the service through the IBM Cloud console, APIs, or automation tools, while IBM Cloud manages the underlying orchestration and operational workflows.
-Failover operations are handled by PowerHA SystemMirror to ensure application availability during system or application failures.
+Failover operations handled by PowerHA SystemMirror to ensure application availability during system or application failures.

 ## Key Features